Kayla FourieView biography

 What tips would you give a potential applicant?

 In order to stand out (and ensure a good fit with the firm), be yourself.
-This is not to say that you should not put your best foot forward; however, when answering questions in an application or at an interview, always give examples of “how” or “why.”
+Also, when answering questions in an application or at an interview, always give examples of “how” or “why.”
 Anyone can say that they are a good team player or have commercial awareness; it is how you back these statements up that is most important.